Centre for Forensic Neuroscience

 Statement analysis is a valuable forensic tool, but it operates within clearly defined boundaries.
 We are transparent about what it can and cannot do.

-• block Does not determine guilt or innocence.
-Statement analysis assesses credibility indicators within an account.
-It is not a tool for establishing legal culpability or exoneration.
+• block Does not determine guilt, innocence, or veracity.
+Statement analysis identifies and describes credibility indicators within an account.
+It cannot establish whether any individual is being truthful, nor can it determine legal culpability or exoneration.

 • search_off Does not replace investigation.
 Our analysis complements — but never substitutes for — thorough investigative work, forensic evidence gathering, and due process.